avcs06/react-form/README.md

 }]

 returnValue: {
-  /* Handle submit action, accepts 2 params onSubmit & onError
+  /* Handle submit action, accepts 2 params onSubmit & onError. validates required errors
-   *   validates required errors, if there are no errors will mark the current formState as pristine
    *     any changes from this state will be considered dirty in future
    *   will execute onSubmit if there are no errors
+   *   will mark the form as pristine if onSubmit returns anything other than false
    *   will execute onError if there are any errors
    */
   handleSubmit: (